xamarin/xamarin-forms-samples/BoxView/BoxViewClock/README.md

 ---
 name: BoxView Clock
-description: A classic analog clock realized entirely with `BoxView`.
-Although Xamarin.Forms doesn't have a vector graphics programming interface, it does hav...
+description: A classic analog clock realized entirely with BoxView.
+Although Xamarin.Forms doesn't have a vector graphics programming interface, it does have a BoxView.
+Although normally used for displaying rectangular blocks of color, BoxView can be sized, positioned, and rotated.
+This is enough to render a classic analog clock.
+This sample is described in more detail in the article on BoxView.
 topic: sample
 languages:
 - csharp